nccgroup/ScoutSuite/README.rst

 AWS Credentials
 ---------------

 To run Scout2, you will need valid AWS credentials (*e.g* Access Key ID and Secret Access Key).
 The role, or user account, associated with these credentials requires read-only access for all resources in a number of services, including but not limited to CloudTrail, EC2, IAM, RDS, Redshift, and S3.

-If you are not sure what permissions to grant, the `Scout2-Default`_ IAM policy lists the permissions necessary for a default run of Scout2.
+The following AWS Managed Policies can be attached to the principal to grant necessary permissions:
+* ReadOnlyAccess
+* SecurityAudit

 Compliance with AWS' Acceptable Use Policy
 ------------------------------------------